wp-plugins/custom-content-type-manager/readme.txt

 == Upgrade Notice ==

 = 0.8.8 =
-Improved administration interface, new template functions, bug fixes.
+Improved administration interface, new template functions, lots bug fixes; this is a big release.
+If you are upgrading to 0.8.8 from a previous version, it is recommended that you *uninstall* the plugin, then *re-install*.
+This will ensure that the data-structure in the database is updated appropriately.

 = 0.8.7 =
 Adds HTML head and body tags back to the tpls/post_selector/main.tpl to correct issue 17 (http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=17&can=1).